What Are the Typical Expenses Involved in Buying a House in Queensland?

 Do not forget the practical costs: removalists, cleaning services, furniture purchases, minor renovations and any initial repairs.

-5. Avoiding Unexpected Costs
+5. Avoiding Unexpected Costs with Queensland’s Seller Disclosure Regime

 Even with the new disclosure regime, buyers should not assume everything will be flagged in the seller’s documents.
 Always: